kny5/fabacademy_antonio_anaya/docs/assignments/week09.md

   </video>
 </figure>

 ### Sparky blink Demo

+Context:

+Pseudo-code:

-Nested while loops:
+- Nested while loops:
-Loop1: Runs the whole program.
+- Loop1: Runs the whole program.
-  Loop2: Waits until PA02 state changes, the change is made by pulsating the button on the board.
+  - Loop2: Waits until PA02 state changes, the change is made by pulsating the button on the board.
-  Loop3: Toggles the LED state reducing the period every time.
+  - Loop3: Toggles the LED state reducing the period every time.
-  Loop4: Toggles the LED state increasing the period every time.
+  - Loop4: Toggles the LED state increasing the period every time.
-  If2: Keeps the LED on or off depending on the st variable, saves the value every in every cycle.
+  - If2: Keeps the LED on or off depending on the st variable, saves the value every in every cycle.

 ``` cpp